rust-random/book/src/update-0.8.md

 [`IteratorRandom::choose`], improving accuracy and performance.
 Furthermore, [`IteratorRandom::choose_stable`] was added to provide an alternative that sacrifices performance for independence of iterator size hints.

+## Feature flags

+`StdRng` is now gated behind a new feature flag, `std_rng`.
+This is enabled by default.

+The `nightly` feature no longer implies the `simd_support` feature.
+If you were relying on this for SIMD support, you will have to use `simd_support` feature directly.

+## Tests

+Value-stability tests were added for all distributions ([rand#786]), helping enforce our rules regarding value-breaking changes (see [Portability] section).

 [`Fill`]: ../rand/rand/trait.Fill.html